omasanori/scheme-bibliography/readscheme/WANTED.md

 ## Scheme, Language Features, and Semantics

 -   Ken Dickey. &ldquo;The Scheme Programming Language&rdquo;. *Computer Language*.
 June 1992.
--   Ian A. Mason. &ldquo;The Semantics of Destructive Lisp&rdquo;.
-PhD.
-Thesis.
-Stanford University.
-1986.
--   Carolyn Talcott. \"The essence of Rum: A theory of the intensional and extensional aspects of Lisp-type computation\".
-PhD.
-Thesis.
-Stanford University.
-August 1985.
--   Carolyn Talcott. \"Programming and Proving with Function and Control Abstractions\".
-Stanford University.
-CS-TR-89-1288.
-October 1989.
 -   Matthias Felleisen. \"(Y Y) Works!
 A Lecture on the Why of Y\".
 Sept 1991.
 -   Matthias Felleisen and Robert Hieb. \"The Revised Report on the Syntactic Theories of Sequential Control and State\".
 Rice University.
 June 1989.
 -   Eric T. Freeman and Daniel P. Friedman. \"Characterizing the Paralation Model using Dynamic Assignment\".
 Computer Science Department, Indiana University.
 TR-348.
 March 1992.